 This is an outreach program for seniors sponsored by organizations in communities across the nation.
 We’re impressed by the work of one such group with whom we have been communicating for a while and want to highlight the efforts of the Lehigh Valley Business Group and Crossroads Elder Advocacy and Senior Services located in NJ.

 They hope to bring much needed holiday cheer to seniors in facilities or alone at home through gifts of small items such as toiletries, nail care items, kitchen towels, wrapped candy, stamps, hats, gloves, shaving items, flashlights with batteries, gift cards, pot holders, combs, lotions and body wash, deck of cards, puzzle books and pudding/fruit cups.
-They will fill the shoeboxes and deliver to low income seniors in the area.
-Donations are being accepted until December 5.
-Contact Helene at 609-613-3966 for more information or how you (or your group) can help.
+They will fill the shoe boxes and deliver to low income seniors in the area.
+Donations are being accepted until December 20.

 If you are outside that community, you might want to check online for an organization carrying out that or a similar program near you.

-Currently serves 123 seniors in DuPage and Kane Counties, Illinois who have limited access to transportation and few, if any, family ties.
+Currently serving 133 seniors in DuPage County, Illinois who have limited access to transportation and few, if any, family ties.
 The Senior Citizen Project delivers to seniors over 100 pounds of nutritious food each month.
 Fresh produce includes 15 assorted fruits and vegetables, 7 different frozen meats, fresh bread, 6 bags of non-perishable food, and paper products including toilet paper, paper towels, and facial tissue.

 Seniors also receive household products, personal care items, and special gifts from their Secret Pals.
 Volunteers deliver these items right to the homes of the needy seniors at no cost to them.